-With Donald Trump back in the White House, various industries are bracing for the potential impact of his renewed trade policies.
+With Donald Trump’s return to the White House, various industries are bracing for the potential impact of his renewed trade policies.
 One key concern centers on his approach to tariffs and trade with Mexico—an important consideration for the tequila market, which relies heavily on exports to the United States.

 The Risk of Trade Tariffs on Mexican Imports